Pregabalin

 • Be careful when driving or using tools until you know how this medicine affects you.

 • Also be careful when getting up from either lying down or sitting.
-The loss of balance and dizziness can put you at risk of falls and injuries, especially if you are elderly.
+The loss of balance and dizziness can put you at risk of falls and injuries, especially if you are an older person.

-• Avoid drinking alcohol while you are taking pregabalin.
+• Avoid drinking alcohol while you're taking pregabalin.
 This can make dizziness and drowsiness worse.

 Tell your doctor if these side effects are causing you problems.
 You may need a lower dose.